rails/rails/guides/source/active_record_validations_callbacks.md

 end
 ```

-The +exclusion+ helper has an option +:in+ that receives the set of values that will not be accepted for the validated attributes.
-The +:in+ option has an alias called +:within+ that you can use for the same purpose, if you'd like to.
-This example uses the +:message+ option to show how you can include the attribute's value.
+The `exclusion` helper has an option `:in` that receives the set of values that will not be accepted for the validated attributes.
+The `:in` option has an alias called `:within` that you can use for the same purpose, if you'd like to.
+This example uses the `:message` option to show how you can include the attribute's value.

 The default error message is "_is reserved_".

-### +format+
+### `format`

-This helper validates the attributes' values by testing whether they match a given regular expression, which is specified using the +:with+ option.
+This helper validates the attributes' values by testing whether they match a given regular expression, which is specified using the `:with` option.

 ```ruby
 class Product < ActiveRecord::Base